College can trigger an eating disorder. I went to college.

 I love to eat.
 The dorm food was great.
 I’m a woman.
 Now that sounds like a recipe for disaster.

 But eating disorders can, indeed, be avoided while you are away at college for the first time.

 Stress of college life can bring on an eating disorder, says Mary Boggiano, PhD, University of Alabama at Birmingham associate professor of psychology.

-Boggiano explains, “A lot of students have heard about the ‘freshman 15.’
+Boggiano explains in her report, “A lot of students have heard about the ‘freshman 15.’
 To keep from gaining weight, some students engage in risky behaviors such as excessive dieting or purging food.

 “In many cases, people learn about the risky behaviors from others students in their dorm or over the Internet, so that obsession about weight can become infectious.”

 However, suppose you’re too ashamed to seek help.
 Is it possible to dissolve an eating disorder all by yourself, while at college, away from home?
 I believe so.